 Generously flour a large cutting board.
 Take the larger ball of dough out of the refrigerator.
 Place it on the floured cutting board.
 Press down the dough.
 Flour the top of the dough generously and roll it out to about 1/2 inch thickness.
 Use the rolling pin to transfer the dough to the tart pan.
 Alternatively you can roll the dough between two pieces of parchment paper and use the parchment paper to transfer the dough to the pan.
 Another option would be to just press the dough into the tart pan with your fingers.

-Bake for 35 minutes at 350 degrees or until golden brown.
+Bake for 35 minutes at 350 degrees or until golden to medium brown.

 The amount of jam will depend on the height of your tart pan.
 Remember to leave some space to avoid spills.